 Ray’s idea was brilliantly simple - what if there was a way to reliably destroy weed seeds mechanically during the harvest process?
 Enter HSD technology: the chaff stream from a combine harvester is intercepted and fed directly into a high speed mill that pulverises the chaff, including weed seeds that would otherwise pass through the harvester and be returned to the field.
 The Australian Grains Research and Development Council (GRDC) understood the importance of Ray Harrington’s endeavour and commitment to design a machine capable of destroying weed seeds prevalent in the waste from the harvesting process.
 The GDRC provided funding and UniSA provided research and development expertise to further develop HSD technology.

-McIntosh & Son is an authorised dealer for Integrated Harrington Seed Destructor.
-The IHSD is now commercially available in Western Australia at these branches: Albany, Geraldton, Katanning, Kulin, Merredin, Moora, Wongan Hills, Esperance and in Queensland at Dalby.
+McIntosh & Son is an authorised dealer for iHSD.
+New sales of the iHSD products are available in Western Australia at these branches: Albany, Esperance, Geraldton, Katanning, Kulin, Merredin, Moora and Wongan Hills, and in Queensland at Dalby.
 McIntosh & Son can arrange delivery of pre-owned (used) machines anywhere in Australia.

 McIntosh & Son offers a comprehensive, friendly and professional one-stop shop service.
 We are committed to our customers and aim to provide easy and quick access to sales of new and used machines, quality service and parts.